ConquerLP/Schiemens/README.md

 - The compiler architecture is **fully modular**, enabling isolated testing and substitution of any phase

 ---
+## 🧠 Architecture Notes

+- Only Tokens, AST and tree structures are kept in memory
+- Source files, logs are file-based
+- Temporary files are deleted unless `-log` or `-ast` is active
+- Errors from lexer/parser/AST are printed to the console (first 20) and logged

+---

 ### 🔄 Full Compilation Pipeline (Overview)